engelanna/airflow_demon_summoning/README.md

   - another way of putting the above is "storage is cheaper than compute".

 #### What to change in order to bring this into production
-  - change the Airflow executor to something other than `Sequential`, it pains me to look at the speed, this needs a Redis or a second PostgreSQL-like DB
+  - change the Airflow executor to something other than `Sequential`
-  - introduce partitioning and upserts (currently just inserts, which are fine for a one-off load)
+  - staging area needs to handle incremental updates (add columns: load id + loaded at + load type + loaded using)
+    - for a simpler solution, consider upserting by id
-  - use columnar indexes in the analytics schema (+vectorization: faster data operations +same data type: better compression, so cheaper compute)
+  - think about your partitioning (when in doubt, go with datetimes) use columnar indexes in the analytics schema (+vectorization: faster data operations +same data type: better compression, so cheaper compute)
-  - use Snowflake + dbt_cloud for [`dev vs prod vs pull_request`] schema separation, I actually tried go guess your setup based on the job description, the diagram is [here](https://github.com/engelanna/airflow_demon_summoning/assets/13955209/4cbdbe07-2b9a-468f-a183-b529fc42bcb5)
+  - use dbt_cloud for [`dev vs prod vs pull_request`] schema separation
-  - clean the data using dbt (I love its testing capabilities using pure SQL)instead of my smart hack (described below) => build it automatically using dbt cloud
-  - [do you like DAGs?](https://pbs.twimg.com/media/Eo_sms-W8AI7gbL.jpg) People really like my Python; peek around.

 <hr>